quiet-node/hiero-consensus-node/hedera-node/docs/hooks.md

 An account's storage footprint in network state grows with its number of associated tokens, and a contract's storage footprint grows with its number of used storage slots.
-In the same way, an entity's storage footprint will grow with both its number of installed hooks; and the number of storage slots used by those hooks.
+In the same way, an entity's storage footprint will grow with its number of hooks; and the number of storage slots used by those hooks.

 At the time of this HIP, rent was not yet enabled on Hedera mainnet, but it is inevitable it will be in the future.
-To support seamless extension of rent to hooks, we propose to keep in network state two pieces of summary data for each entity that installs hooks:
+To support seamless extension of rent to hooks, we propose to keep in network state two pieces of summary data for each entity using hooks:
-1. The number of hooks installed on the entity.
+1. The number of hooks the entity has; and,
-2. The total number of storage slots used by the entity's hooks.
+2. The total number of storage slots used by the entity's lambdas.

-The rent of an entity with `N` installed hooks using `S` storage slots will then scale linearly with `N` and `S`.
+The rent of an entity with `N` hooks using `S` storage slots will then scale linearly with `N` and `S`.

 ### Throttling